What Is a Full Mouth Reconstruction?

 Full mouth restoration has very specific benefits and some larger overall benefits.
 If you have gum disease, excessive decay, and the like, your breath will be bad.
 Your gums may bleed regularly.
 Infections and bacteria can also spread to other areas of the body.
 Pulling decayed teeth, addressing gum disease, and removing tartar that has moved below the gum line will improve your breath and make oral hygiene easier.

 In a functional sense, reconstruction will fix an improperly aligned bite.
 That bad bite could be giving you the symptoms of TMJ, with chronic pain radiating into your neck and shoulders.
 It could be causing migraines, jaw locking, and other issues.
 Replacing missing teeth will balance the way your mouth chews food and will allow you to once again eat foods you’ve been avoiding.
 Having a full mouth of teeth can improve your speech.
 Fixing cracked teeth, performing root canals on infected teeth, addressing gum disease — all of these functional changes will also remove the pain you’ve been experiencing.

 Beyond functionality, having a great new smile can change your whole outlook.
 You’ll be more confident smiling and showing your teeth, instead of being worried about hiding your flawed smile.
 Your bad breath will be eliminated or thoroughly improved.
 Removal of chronic pain can make you feel like a new person.

-There are a wide range of procedures included when it comes to mouth restoration or rehabilitation.
-Many of the most popular services at Dr. Barney’s office the procedures that may be involved with treatment include:
+There are a few different procedures included when it comes to mouth restoration or rehabilitation.
+At Dr. Barney’s office the procedures that may be involved with treatment include: